-Felipe Martínez-Pinzón received his Ph.D in Spanish and Portuguese from New York University.
+Felipe Martínez-Pinzón earned his BA in Literature and JD from Universidad de los Andes (Bogotá, Colombia).
+He received his Ph.D in Spanish and Portuguese from New York University.
 Before coming to Brown, he was an Assistant Professor of Spanish at the College of Staten Island (CUNY).
-He works on 19th century Latin American Literature and culture.
-His research interests include the representations of tropical nature, the intersections between war and literature, and the relations between Gothic and race.
-He is currently writing a book on cuadros de costumbres and Liberal reform in mid 19th century Latin America.
+He works on 19th and early 20th century Latin American Literature and culture.
+His research interests include the representations of tropical nature, the intersections between war and literature and the representations of the people and the popular.
+He is currently writing a book on cuadros de costumbres, liberal reform, and civil war in mid 19th-century Colombia, Ecuador and Venezuela.